 I ended up snagging a pair of Bose QuietComfort 35 II headphones on sale.
 It was bittersweet, retiring my Beyerdynamic DT-770 headphones, which were an important purchase in the early 2000s.
 I mixed some big concerts with them and lugged 'em around on every vacation.
 They were awesome but never kept the rest of the world out of my head.

-In 2022, now that we're able to start thinking about travel again, I became interested in saving some luggage/backpack space and started looking into noise-canceling earbuds.
-As someone who has had a pretty decent run with Apple products (knock on wood), AirPods seemed like the first and best place to start... but the aesthetic drives me crazy.
+In 2022, now that we can think about travel again, I became interested in saving some luggage/backpack space and started looking into noise-canceling earbuds.
+Being someone who has had a pretty decent run with Apple products (knock on wood), AirPods seemed like the first and best place to start... but the aesthetic drives me crazy.
 There's something about the stems hanging down from ears that's really off-putting.
 It's a lousy looking design, too, like the designers thought the wired Apple earbuds were so iconic that all they could think of was to cut the cables off.
 It’s like the illusion of TV, when set dressers sometimes just cut the USB cable off a mouse to make it appear wireless (and to declutter a desk).
 That’s what the AirPods look like to me: a design that feels lazy.

 Opting to not join that particular club, over the course of about a month, I dug into reviews for all kinds of alternatives from Beats "by Apple", Bose, Sony, Sennheiser, Jabra, etc. Time and time again, I kept coming back to the Beats Fit Pro.
 Those were touted as having a comfortable, yet secure design and great sound, plus at a lower cost than the AirPods Pro.